awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress-aml-2022.md

 1. Save the file and exit your text editor\.

 **To install the PHP graphics drawing library on Amazon Linux 2022**
 The GD library for PHP enables you to modify images\.
 Install this library if you need to crop the header image for your blog\.
-The version of phpMyAdmin that you install might require a specific minimum version of this library \(for example, version 7\.2\)\.
+The version of phpMyAdmin that you install might require a specific minimum version of this library \(for example, version 8\.1\)\.

 Use the following command to install the PHP graphics drawing library on Amazon Linux 2022\.
-For example, if you installed php7\.2 from amazon\-linux\-extras as part of installing the LAMP stack, this command installs version 7\.2 of the PHP graphics drawing library\.
+For example, if you installed php8\.1 from source as part of installing the LAMP stack, this command installs version 8\.1 of the PHP graphics drawing library\.

 ```
 [ec2-user ~]$ sudo dnf install php-gd